MaxineXiong/Book-Search-Engine/README.md

 ## Project Description

-The Book Search Engine is a desktop application developed in Python using the *Tkinter* and *CustomTkinter* library.
+The **Book Search Engine** is a desktop application developed in Python using the *Tkinter* and *CustomTkinter* library.
 It enables users to interact with a local SQLite database to manage and query book information effectively.
 This application is particularly useful for librarians, bookstore owners, or any book enthusiast who needs to manage a collection of books.

+You can check out the application demo video below:

 https://github.com/MaxineXiong/Book-Search-Engine/assets/55864839/d8395ef0-4bd2-47c7-8f14-59cb7f76fd9e